-- > Goal.
-Maintain the five-year average unrestrained occupant fatalities below 19 (2018 to 2022 average) by December 31, 2022. - Justification.
+- Goal.
+Reduce the five-year average unrestrained occupant fatalities below 17 (2019 to 2023 average) by December 31, 2023. - Justification.
 Unrestrained fatalities have fluctuated over the last five years.
-While a spike in such fatalities in 2020 affects the five-year average, planned efforts to address unrestrained occupants will try to replicate successes in 2018 and maintain a downward trajectory in the average number of fatalities.
-A goal of 19 fatalities (5-year average) in 2022 was chosen to reflect the average proportion of overall fatalities that involved an unrestrained occupant (28 percent).
+While a spike in such fatalities in 2020 affects the five-year average, planned efforts to address unrestrained occupants will try to replicate successes in 2018 and continue a downward trajectory in the average number of fatalities.
+A goal of 17 fatalities (5-year average) in 2023 was chosen to reflect the average proportion of overall fatalities that involved an unrestrained occupant (31 percent).

 Although Rhode Island passed a primary law in 2011 and strengthened it in 2013, we have not been able to sustain the momentum to target OP programs as much as we had hoped.
 Many of our community partners were not about to sustain their original staff and projects at that level.
-We will prioritize the creation of an OP task force in 2022 and we will implement suggestions and strategies from the FFY21 OP assessment into the FFY22 HSP.